Best Python Coding for Kids Course Review

 Coding For Kids What Services Are Out There?

-has been around for a while now and is geared towards kids ranging in ages 8 years
+coding for kids has been around for a while now and is geared towards kids ranging in age 8 years

-or really any profession for that matter, where you have to picture things in your mind and then create it on the screen.
-Scratch is a free resource and backed by the LEGO Foundation, Google, Intel, and others.
+or any profession for that matter, where you have to picture things in your mind and then create them on the screen.
+Scratch is a free resource backed by the LEGO Foundation, Google, Intel, and others.
 There’s also a ScratchJr for those ages 5-7.
-If you’re concerned about your child being on the internet, the company also provides a desktop editor that you can download here https://scratch.mit.edu/download
+If you’re concerned about your child being on the internet, the company also provides a desktop editor that you can download here https://scratch.mit.edu/download.

-IMPORTANT: One very important thing for a parent to understand about Scratch is that it is NOT “real-world coding or a genuine experience in computer programming for kids”.
-It is a software that allows you to drag and drop different pieces of code, costumes, and sounds onto a screen template that fit together like puzzle pieces.
+IMPORTANT: One very important thing for a parent to understand about Scratch is that it is NOT “real-world coding or a genuine experience in computer Coding for Kids”.
+It is software that allows you to drag and drop different pieces of code, costumes and sounds onto a screen template that fits together like puzzle pieces.
 It is very fun and stimulating for a younger kid, but eventually will lead to the question, “What’s Next?”.
 It’s the perfect stepping stone like the training wheels on a bicycle.
-Scratch a great way to get exposed to concepts and get their feet wet, seeing if your child likes building things online via a computer keyboard and screen.
-Don’t get us wrong, you can create very intricate and complicated programs with scratch.
+Scratch is a great way to get exposed to concepts and get their feet wet, seeing if your child likes building things online via a computer keyboard and screen.
+Don’t get us wrong, you can create very intricate and complicated programs from scratch.
 But they won’t ever be ‘yours’ in the sense they only work inside the scratch sandbox.
 They have a great community.
 There is no online chat support or customer service as it is a non-profit, which is to be expected.

-Code.org was founded by Hadi Partovi and probably the coding curriculum you’ve heard about from school teachers.
+Code.org was founded by Hadi Partovi and is probably the coding curriculum you’ve heard about from school teachers.
 I would say their goal is to get any type of coding exposure to ALL kids whether they are interested or not.
-Code.org boasts a high participation rate in female students and underrepresented minorities.
-Their program is geared to those of ages 5 years up to 18 years old.
-Like Scratch, it is a nonprofit and providing necessary computer science skills in every school.
+Code.org boasts a high participation rate among female students and underrepresented minorities.
+Their program is geared toward those ages 5 years up to 18 years old.
+Like Scratch, it is a nonprofit and provides necessary computer science skills in every school.
 Their donors include Amazon, Facebook, Google, Microsoft and many more that have deep pockets and are passionate about kids learning technology.
-Code.org also organizes annually one of the largest coding for kids campaign in the USA called, “Hour of Code”.
+Code.org also organizes annually one of the largest Coding for Kids campaigns in the USA called, “Hour of Code”.

 Other popular services that are very similar to code.org are Codecademy and Khan Academy.

-Let’s take a break from the free resources and take another approach to learn to code for kids.
-There’s always this tug-o-war with parents and screen time with their children.
+Let’s take a break from the free resources and take another approach to learning Coding for Kids.
+There’s always this tug-o-war between parents and screen time with their children.
 You as a parent want the absolute best future, but they want to sneak in some lengthy video games too.

 This is where Code Ninjas wants to come in and help marry these two challenges of allowing kids to have fun but also learn the important technology and computer programming for kids.

-Code Ninja is a franchise with physical locations where they teach teamwork, match, logic, and problem-solving from 7-year-olds up to 14 years old.
-I actually personally know one of the franchisee’s and they run a good program.
-They are very much of the belief we are, which is that coding is going to be a second language for your child and will most likely be required.
-Code Ninjas is out to build coding centers for youth all over the nation and then into Canada and Europe.
+Code Ninja is a franchise with physical locations where they teach teamwork, match, logic, and problem-solving to 7-year-olds up to 14 years old.
+I know one of the franchisees and they run a good program.
+They are very much of the belief we have, which is that coding is going to be a second language for your child and will most likely be required.
+Code Ninjas is out to build coding centres for youth all over the nation and then into Canada and Europe.
 They believe that technology is advancing so fast and it’s an exciting time for kids to learn and grow whether or not they are interested in computer programming or not.
 The Code Ninjas courses used to teach coding are the brains of David Graham who founded Coder Camps teaching adults to be software developers.
-I really like the fact that they provide a physical location to come and learn for those who want their kids to be part of a group where they interact at a Code Ninja facility.
-As it is currently code Ninjas has 428 centers in 45 states.
+I like the fact that they provide a physical location to come and learn for those who want their kids to be part of a group where they interact at a Code Ninja facility.
+As it is currently code Ninjas has 428 centres in 45 states.
 Check them out! https://www.codeninjas.com/locations.

-IMPORTANT: In order to participate in Code Ninjas you will have to have one of their locations near you or perhaps you’re interested in owning one yourself.
-The cost is set by the locally owned and operated franchise centers.
+IMPORTANT: To participate in Code Ninjas you will have to have one of their locations near you or perhaps you’re interested in owning one yourself.
+The cost is set by the locally owned and operated franchise centres.
 So you would have to contact the center closest to you for pricing information.
 It averages out to be around a couple of hundred bucks a month.
 They teach real coding in its native environment as we do here at Simply Coding.

 ages and interests.
-They have courses on how to create apps, mods in Minecraft, make websites, build games, and even control toys.
-Tynker is very similar to Code.org, in fact they partner on many projects.
-For ages 13+ the real world coding starts with an introduction into JavaScript and Python, Web development with HTML, CSS and some minimal preparation for the AP Computer Science tests.
+They have courses on how to create apps, and mods in Minecraft, make websites, build games, and even control toys.
+Tynker is very similar to Code.org they partner on many projects.
+For ages 13+ real-world coding starts with an introduction to JavaScript and Python, Web development with HTML, CSS and some minimal preparation for the AP Computer Science tests.
 Like the others, all coding is performed inside their website and will only work perfectly there.
-The reason I want to point this out is some students may not understand that there are coding libraries working behind the scenes to make some of your functions work.
-If you are wanting to build toward creating your own coding portfolio, then these options are for learning purposes only.
+The reason I want to point this out is some students may not understand that coding libraries are working behind the scenes to make some of your functions work.
+If you are wanting to build toward creating your coding portfolio, then these options are for learning purposes only.

 Now Bitsbox is something you’ve probably never seen before and very different from any of the others.
 Just think of those delivery meal companies for a monthly subscription where it just shows up on your door each month and you open it up and enjoy!
 Bitsbox is all about getting kids prepared for the future of technology and do it by providing a box on your front porch once a month.
 Their motto is, “Your child may become a coder someday, or they may not.
 Either way, because tech is the future, Bitsbox will have them prepared”.( https://go.bitsbox.com/ ) As featured on SharkTank, the Bitsbox comes with instructions for the child and you as a parent that will help your child login online and start coding awesome projects.
-Bitsbox values on their website state: focus & attention, problem-solving, confidence, typing, together time, creativity.
-The brains behind Bitsbox were two ex-Google engineers that wanted to teach their own kids to code.
+Bitsbox values on their website state: focus & attention, problem-solving, confidence, typing, together time, and creativity.
+The brains behind Bitsbox were two ex-Google engineers who wanted to teach their Coding for Kids

-IMPORTANT: Bitsbox is a high-quality company with very appealing marketing materials from the outside of the box to the colorful instruction cards.
+IMPORTANT: Bitsbox is a high-quality company with very appealing marketing materials from the outside of the box to colourful instruction cards.
 Subscriptions start around $29.95 per month, but if you purchase the 12-month package you can get your price down to $24.95 (https://subscribe.bitsbox.com/details/basicbitsbox.html).
-Bitsbox is limited to those children between the ages of 6 and 12.
+Bitsbox is limited to children between the ages of 6 and 12.

-iD Tech is the oldest and one of the very first technology camps for kids and teens since its inception in 1999.
+iD Tech is the oldest and one of the very first technology camps Coding for Kids and Teens since its inception in 1999.
 They have about 60,000 students per year with a very good track record.
 Nowadays for any type of tech company to last beyond a decade is amazing. iD Tech is doing it.
 They boast of having big partnerships with Adobe, Apple, Microsoft, Nvidia, Epic Games, and Unity.
-It’s a very simple and straight forward process as they host in-person summer camps on college campuses.
+It’s a straightforward process as they host in-person summer camps on college campuses.
 You go to the website: https://www.idtech.com/ and then click on “locations” and see if there’s a camp close to where you live.
-Their mission is “to create life-changing tech experiences tat embolden students to shape the future.” (https://www.idtech.com/about)
+Their mission is “to create life-changing tech experiences that embolden students to shape the future.” (https://www.idtech.com/about)

 IMPORTANT: iD Tech only provides summer camps on campuses with a vetted summer staff of college students.
-From the looks of it, iD Tech ranges from ages 7 to age 19 with all-girl camp options and specialty camps for robotics, coding, and game development. iD Tech provides 2 types of camps: Day camp ranging around $849 per week and an overnight camp for an additional $579 for room and board (meals included).
-Here are more pricing and camp schedules https://www.idtech.com/tech-camps
+From the looks of it, iD Tech ranges from ages 7 to age 19 with all-girl camp options and specialty camps for robotics, Coding for Kids, and game development. iD Tech provides 2 types of camps: A day camp ranging around $849 per week and an overnight camp for an additional $579 for room and board (meals included).
+Here are more pricing and camp schedules https://www.idtech.com/tech-camps.

 This is us!
 So where do we fit in?